thosgood/this-weeks-finds/markdown/101-151/week136.md

 the equations between morphisms in C. Any sort of algebraic gadget that's just a set with a bunch of n-ary operations satisfying equations can be described using a theory of this sort.
-For example: monoids, groups, abelian groups, rings\... and so on.
+For example: monoids, groups, abelian groups, rings... and so on.
 We can describe any of these using a suitable algebraic theory, and in each case, the category Mod(C) will be the category of these algebraic gadgets.